skapenAI/skapenAI/README.md

 I'm a **telecommunications engineer** with a passion for building practical technology solutions that solve real-world problems.

-When I'm not writing code, I'm **sailing** – which gives me a unique perspective on technology:
+When I'm not writing code, I'm **sailing the world on my private yacht** – which gives me a unique perspective on technology:
 - Systems must work **reliably** when there's no one to call for help
 - Solutions must be **simple enough** to use in challenging conditions
 - **Backup plans** are not optional – they're essential

+As a **yacht sailor and world cruiser**, I understand what it means to depend on technology in remote places.
+As a **photographer**, I see the world differently – details matter, composition matters, every element has a purpose.

 This philosophy shapes everything I build.